 What To Do If You Are In A Car Accident In Harrisonburg

-After a car accident in Harrisonburg, the drivers involved are required to stop immediately at the accident scene without blocking traffic.
+After a car accident in Harrisonburg, the drivers involved are required to stop immediately at the accident scene without blocking traffic as leaving the scene may be considered a hit and run offense.
 You should check whether you or anyone else is injured and request emergency medical assistance if needed.

 Call Harrisonburg police and report the accident and request an ambulance if needed.
 Virginia law requires that motorists provide reasonable assistance to an injured person.

 Motorists are required to exchange driver’s license and vehicle registration information with other motorists involved in the accident.

 However, you should not discuss the car accident or your injuries with the other driver.
 Any comments you make may be used against you later to dispute your injury claim.

 Provide the police the facts of what happened and ask how you can get a copy of the accident report.
 In accidents involving injury or significant vehicle damage, the police will respond and write a report which will create a record of the accident.